anandwana001/android-interview/README.md

  - How does the OutOfMemory happens?
  - How do you find memory leaks in Android applications?
  - What is Doze?
 What about App Standby?
+ - How would you create a custom [live data](https://android.googlesource.com/platform/frameworks/support/+/a9ac247af2afd4115c3eb6d16c05bc92737d6305/lifecycle/livedata-core/src/main/java/androidx/lifecycle/LiveData.java) from scratch?
+It should take care about the following points
+     - How will you take care of different lifecycle owners listening to this live data?
+     - Handling multiple observers.
+Notify only to observer associated with active lifecycle owner
+     - Difference between setValue and postValue?
  -

 ### Lifecycle
  - How to keep a video maintain playing state when we rotate screen?